ambonvik/cimba/docs/tutorial.rst

    call and returns holding the same amount as it held before calling ``cmb_resourcestore_acquire()``, 10 units.

+Preempt calls can themselves be preempted by higher priority processes or interrupted in the same way as acquire calls if the preempt was not immediately fulfilled and the process had to wait at the resource guard.
+Once there, it is fair game for preempts and interrupts.

-Suppose a process holds more than one type of resource, for example:
+Another potential complexity: Suppose a process holds more than one type of resource, for example:

 .. code-block:: c